da-vidi21/HP_DA_PT19/README.md

 **Task-2**

 - [x] Overhead camera calibration method
-- [x] ArUCo tag getection and tracking
+- [x] ArUCo tag detection and tracking
-- [x] Estimation of pose of the ArUCo tag
+- [x] Pose estimation of the ArUCo tag
 - [x] Implementation of PID for controlling drone
 - [x] Drone Hovering
 - [x] Drone movement in a rectangle of (1x2 meter)